Analysis: Germany wrestles tangled legacy of EADS-BAE merger

-PARIS/FRANKFURT A legal minefield and the bitter after-taste of a collapsed merger with BAE (BAES.L) could hamper or delay efforts to reorganise German core shareholdings in EADS EAD.PA, legal and financial experts say.
+PARIS/FRANKFURT A legal minefield and the bitter after-taste of a collapsed merger with BAE (BAES.L) could hamper or delay efforts to reorganize German core shareholdings in EADS EAD.PA, legal and financial experts say.

 Talks to create the world's largest aerospace and defense company broke down last week with French and British officials accusing Germany of blocking the deal, something Berlin denies.